Jollerprutt/proxmox-node/README.md

 Note: If your choose to use a ZFS Raid change accordingly per node but retain the `Name` ID

 ## Configure Proxmox OS
+In this build 3x Proxmox nodes are running to form a qorum.
+But one node, typhoon-01, will also provide a OpenVPN Gateway service for the whole network running a instance of pfSense (no redundancy for this service as its deemed non critical).

-We have two configuration options subject to hardware types:
+The two common configuration options subject to hardware types:
-   * Node 2 & 3 - Various single NIC machines including Vm's.
    * Node 1 - Qotom Mini PC Q500G6-S05 is a 6x Gigabit NIC Router (6 LAN ports).
-This node will also host OPENVPN Gateways.
+This node is typhoon-01.
-You have two options to configure a Proxmox node - use a automated recipe script or manually.

-### 1. Automated Recipe Scripts
-You have two options to configure a Proxmox node - automated script or manually.
+   * Node 2 & 3 - Various single NIC x86 machines including VM's.

+First complete the commonsteps on all your hardware.

-### 2. Manual Configuration
+### 1. Manual Configuration
-1. NFS mounts to NAS
+#### 1.1  NFS mounts to NAS
 Every Proxmox node must use NFS to mount data stored on your NAS.
 Your Synology NFS instructions are available [HERE}(https://github.com/ahuacate/synobuild#create-the-required-synology-shared-folders-and-nfs-shares).
 The nfs mounts are: | `backup` | `docker`| `music` | `photo` | `public` | `video` |
 Configuration is by the Proxmox web interface.
 Just point your browser to the IP address given during installation (https://yournodesipaddress:8006).
 Default login is "root" (realm PAM) and the root password you defined during the installation process.
 Using the web interface `Datacenter` > `Storage` > `Add` > `NFS` configure as follows: